Don Bachardy

 Donald Jess Bachardy (/bəˈkɑːrdɪ/; born May 18, 1934) is an American portrait artist.
 He resides in Santa Monica, California.
 Bachardy was the partner of Christopher Isherwood for more than 30 years.

 Early life

 Born in Los Angeles, California, Bachardy studied at the Chouinard Art Institute in Los Angeles and the Slade School of Art in London.
 His first one-man exhibition was held in October 1961 at the Redfern Gallery in London.
 He met the writer Christopher Isherwood on Valentine's Day 1953, when he was 18 and Isherwood was 48.
 They remained together until Isherwood's death in 1986.
 A number of paperback editions of Isherwood's novels feature Bachardy's pencil portraits of the author.
 A film about their relationship, titled Chris & Don: A Love Story, was released in 2008.

+The artist David Hockney was introduced to the couple by the poet Stephen Spender.
+Hockney's 1968 portrait of Bachardy and Isherwood at their Santa Monica home was the first of seven Hockney painted in his series of double portraits.
+It sold for $44.3 million at auction in 2025.